inv4fee2020/pli_node_conf/node_backup_restore.md

 ####   - File Encryption
 As touched on above, all compressed backup files are gpg encrypted.
 The process follows the same approach as the actual node installation whereby the _KEYSTORE PASSWORD_ is used to secure the backup files.

-As this password is already securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.
+As you are already expected to have this password securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

 ### Where are my backup files stored?